narf9995/Lands-End/README.md

 At minimum, a flush is four cards of the same suit, regardless of rank.
 So the hand 3 of hearts-7 of hearts-10 of hearts-J of hearts is worth 4 points (1 point for each card in the flush).
 If the turn-up card is also a heart, the hand is worth 5 points.
 Flushes are earned only for cards held in your own hand.
 Flushes may not be earned during the matching phase, and four-card flushes in the pocket do not earn any points.
 However, if the pocket cards are of the same suit and if the turn-up card matches that suit, then the pocket owner earns 5 points for a pocket flush.

-### His Nobs
+### their Nobs

 This oddly named bonus (worth 1 point) is earned by any player who holds a jack of the same suit as the turn-up card.

-### His Heels
+### their Heels

-Another oddly named bonus (1 point), this time earned by the dealer when she happens to turn up a jack.
+Another oddly named bonus (1 point), this time earned by the dealer when they happens to turn up a jack.

 ### Go Point

-A player pegs 1 “go” point when his opponent cannot play a card without taking the total over 31 points; or 2 “go” points for himself when he scores exactly 31 points and forces his opponent to begin play back at zero.
+A player pegs 1 “go” point when their opponent cannot play a card without taking the total over 31 points; or 2 “go” points for himself when they scores exactly 31 points and forces their opponent to begin play back at zero.

 ### Last Point